 The walking track then arrives at an interestingly shaped rock formation with a cave structure at the bottom.
 At this point, the trail splits in two, with both sections rejoining at the other side of the rock formation.

-You can choose to go either way, but choosing the path on the right means you’re going to be very close to the cliff edge, which is quite scary and risky.
-Not recommended.
+You can go either way, but choosing the path on the right means you’re going to be very close to the cliff edge, which is quite scary and risky; not recommended.

-If the walking track overall is a bit muddy, or if it is windy, it’s strongly recommended to choose the path on the left to avoid any dangerous situations.
+If the walking track overall is a bit muddy, or if it is windy, we strongly recommend choosing the path on the left to avoid any dangerous situations.

 Once the two paths rejoin, the track eventually leads to Butterbox Point, where you can enjoy even more panoramic Grose Valley views.